xsuryanshx/QA_JSON_BOT/README.md

 Navigate to the project directory :

-`cd QA_JSON_BOT
+`cd QA_JSON_BOT`

 ### API Reference

-Open your web browser and run the link to test the API:
+Open your web browser and run the link to test the API, additionally you can use Postman for this as well.

 `http://0.0.0.0:600/docs`

-Create a virtual environment :
+#### Create a virtual environment :
 ```bash
 python -m venv .venv
 .\.venv\Scripts\activate